swaptacular/swpt_creditors_ui/README.md

 FIND_ISSUERS_URL=https://www.google.com/maps

 # A string that will be shown to the users as the transaction fee in
 # percents, collected for arranged automatic exchanges.
+The default is
+# an empty string.
 EXCHANGE_FEE=0.1

 # If your creditors agent node performs automatic exchanges, then set